-To ensure smooth functioning of service and cluster-level operations, a quorum of cluster nodes must be running at all times.
+To ensure that both service and cluster level operations run smoothly, a quorum of cluster nodes must be running at all times.
 A quorum means that more than half (50% + 1) of the nodes need to be running and communicating with each other at any given moment.

-Your cluster should always be designed and built to contain anodd number of nodes, which helps to maintain a quorum in both normal and adverse networking conditions.
+Your cluster should always be designed and built to contain an odd number of nodes, which helps to maintain a quorum in both normal and adverse networking conditions.
 Keep this in mind when planning your deployment and looking ahead to maintaining your cluster.

 of nodes in cluster # of nodes required for a quorum

-2 2
+3 2

 5 3

 n (n / 2) + 1